peter-thompson/Topic-modelling-using-LDA/README.md

-# Topip modelling using LDA
+# Topic modelling using LDA
 The Enron database (specifically the emails in the employee's 'sent' directories) is analysed using Latent Dirichlet allocation (LDA).
 The [Gensim](https://radimrehurek.com/gensim/index.html) library is used to perform the LDA analysis.
 This provides a number of key words for each of the 20 topics considered.
 From here, custom functions are implemented in order to analyse the prevalence